 The goal must be set high – the goal is to reverse diabetes.

 At this point in time, when obesity and diabetes have become epidemic, we cannot set suboptimal goals.
 The ubiquitous watered-down advice saying that losing 5-10% of one’s body weight will significantly improve health has no place here; it is misleading and dangerous.
 Cardiovascular disease is the most common cause of death among diabetics – having diabetes more than doubles the risk of heart attack and stroke.
 More than 11% of American adults have type 2 diabetes, and it is the 7th leading cause of death in the U.S.5 Lifestyle interventions must be aggressive if we want to prevent heart attacks and strokes, reverse diabetes and save lives.

 It’s not that lifestyle interventions don’t work – it’s just that modest changes are not enough.
 A slightly lower fat version of the standard American diet cannot complete the demanding task of reversing diabetes.
 Only radical changes will produce radical results – a radical lifestyle change, to a natural, high-nutrient, vegetable-based (nutritarian) eating style, plus frequent exercise.
-In a recently published study, my colleagues and I investigated the efficacy of a nutritarian diet-style for treating patients with type 2 diabetes.
+In a study, my colleagues and I investigated the efficacy of a nutritarian diet-style for treating patients with type 2 diabetes.
 Within just 7 months, 62% of the participants reached normal (nondiabetic) HbA1c levels, triglycerides dropped and the average number of medications dropped from four to one.
-A nutritarian eting style has tremendous potential to reverse diabetes and ameliorate the associated cardiovascular risk.6
+A nutritarian eating style has tremendous potential to reverse diabetes and ameliorate the associated cardiovascular risk.6

 The choice to make is this: do you want to lose a few pounds, or do you want to get rid of your diabetes?